Incarnation: Some evolutionary thoughts

 God’s Involvement in Creation

 To the best of my knowledge, Christians have always claimed that God has been fully involved in creation at every stage of its unfolding and development.
-Presumably, that means that God was fully involved – affirming and blessing - humanity’s unfolding over the past six million years (the length of our time on this earth).
-If at our origins, God was fully endorsing what was happening through the emergence of this new (human) species, then surely this means that Incarnation (in the literal sense) begins 7,000,000 years ago, and not just 2,000 years ago.
+Presumably, that means that God was fully involved – affirming and blessing - humanity’s unfolding over the past seven million years (the length of our time on this earth).
+If at our origins, God was fully endorsing what was happening through the emergence of this new (human) species, then surely this means that Incarnation (in the literal sense) begins 7,000,000 years ago, and not merely 2000 years ago.

 Enter Jesus . . .